 Two types of UCC-1 filings

 UCC liens against specific collateral: This type of lien gives creditors an interest in one or more specific, identified assets rather than an interest in all the assets owned by a business.
 These are most often used for inventory financing or equipment financing transactions.

-UCC blanket liens: This lien gives a creditor a security interest in all assets of the borrower.
-This lien type is commonly used for loans from banks and alternative lenders, as well as loans guaranteed by the Small Business Administration (SBA).
-Blanket liens are preferred by lenders because they are secured by multiple assets and are therefore less risky.
+UCC blanket liens: This type of lien gives a creditor a security interest in all of the borrower's assets.
+It’s commonly used for loans from banks and alternative lenders, as well as loans guaranteed by the Small Business Administration (SBA).
+Lenders prefer blanket liens because they’re secured by multiple assets and are, therefore, less risky.
 In some cases, a blanket lien might carve out some assets that will be exempt from the lien.
-This might occur if the remaining assets are more than sufficient to reimburse the lender should a default occur.
+This might occur if the remaining assets are more than sufficient to reimburse the lender, should a default occur.

 Risking pledged assets: A UCC lien puts your business' assets at risk if you default on your loan.
 A UCC blanket lien allows the lender to sue for all company assets.

 UCC-1 filings typically use moveable assets as collateral, which can include vehicles, office equipment and fixtures, investment securities, inventory, receivables, letters of credit and other tangible items of value.

 For example, if you take out a loan to buy new machinery, the lender might file a UCC-1 lien and claim that new machinery as collateral on the loan.
 You would, of course, work with your lender to designate what the collateral will be before you sign any documentation committing to the loan.
 If you sign a secured loan, all of the designated collateral is now the property of the lender until your loan is fully repaid.
 Your lender can seize that collateral if you fail to repay your loan.